Salim Mehajer: Apprehended violence orders and conviction for intimidation

 Mehajer was accused of threatening personal trainer Bruce Herat in October 2015 after a disagreement at a gymnasium.
 Mehajer was subsequently charged with intimidation by police and had an apprehended violence order (AVO) taken out against him.
 The AVO prohibited Mehajer from entering Herat's workplace, Anytime Fitness Gym in Burwood.
 According to Herat, Mehajer used offensive and threatening language towards him.
-However, the charges were later dismissed by the magistrate because the security camera had been broken in the council car park, where the alleged confrontation occurred, and he had no way of knowing for certain that Mehajer had threatened Herat, however, the AVO was extended by a further 12 months.
+However, the magistrate later dismissed the charges because the security camera had been broken in the council car park, where the alleged confrontation occurred, and he had no way of knowing for certain that Mehajer had threatened Herat, however, the AVO was extended by a further 12 months.
 A later appeal against the extension was dismissed.